Privacy and security

 Do you ever send me advertising materials?

 From time to time, we may also use your personal information to let you know about other products and services from Virgin Money that you might be interested in.
-We might also want to let you know about products and services from Virgin Group Companies, partners and other companies.
+We might also want to let you know about products and services from Virgin Group Companies, partners, merchants and other companies.

 What if I don't want to receive advertising materials?